As Far as Colors Go,

-be mindful of keeping your tones similar, but don’t try to match outfits (unless that’s very much your thing – more power to you!).
+Be mindful of keeping your tones similar, but don’t try to match outfits (unless that’s very much your thing – more power to you!).
 If you’re both wearing jeans

-a fall engagement session is the perfect time to show off your favorite maxi dress or long sleeved dress before it gets too chilly!
-If you’re wanting super formal engagement photos, go with a nice dress + boot for the girl, and a very casual suit for the guy.
+A fall engagement session is the perfect time to show off your favorite maxi dress or long sleeved dress before it gets too chilly!
+If you’re wanting super formal engagement photos, go with a nice dress + boot or comfy heels for the girl, and a very casual suit for the guy.

 If You’re Going With Patterns, Try to Limit Them

 Patterns are beautiful and eye-catching, especially with fall leaves as a background, but if you’re going with a patterned shirt or dress, I would recommend that you keep it to only one of you, and that the other stay solid + neutral, otherwise the photo ends up getting too visually crowded.
 Flannels are always a good choice, and can actually be the one exception to the “not mixing patterns” rule if one person has a nice dark + subtle flannel on, and maybe you both throw a jacket or vest on over!